List of My Name Is Earl characters: Joy Turner

 Joy Farrah Turner (née Darville, also Joy Hickey) (played by Jaime Pressly) is Earl's ex-wife who divorces him in the first episode and then marries his friend, Darnell, during the first season of the series.
 She is pessimistic, cold-hearted, stubborn and vain.
 Joy is the mother of two boys, Dodge and Earl Jr. She drives a Subaru BRAT painted with the American flag.
 Her catchphrases are "Oh, snap!", "What the hell", and she frequently calls both Earl and Randy "Dummy".
-She is openly scornful of Earl's List, and has a strong dislike for Catalina, although she ends up saving her life in the fourth season.
+She is openly scornful of Earl's list, and strongly dislikes Catalina, although she ends up saving her life in the fourth season.

 The episodes "The Bounty Hunter" and "Guess Who's Coming Out of Joy" cover parts of Joy's past.
 When she was pregnant with her first child, she was kicked out of her parents' house in the neighboring town of Nathanville.
 She looked for a sugar daddy, dating local celebrity TV's Tim Stack briefly.
 She and her friends get Earl drunk, after which they have a shotgun wedding in Las Vegas and move into a trailer at the Pimmit Hills Trailer Park.
 She would often go along with Earl, Randy, Ralph, Donny and others on their crime sprees.
 She has an affair with Darnell but when she becomes pregnant with her second child, she convinces Earl that he is the father.
 Years later, at the start of the series, she and Earl divorce, but after he signs the papers, he wins the lottery money.
 Joy then tries some schemes to get her share, but eventually gives up.
 She then marries Darnell in the episode "Joy's Wedding".
 Although she is quite selfish and frugal, she cares deeply for her boys.

 In the second season, Joy gets in trouble with the law when she was trying to return an entertainment system cabinet and ended up stealing a truck with a store employee in it.
 Her charges of grand theft auto, kidnapping and assault would count as the third strike, which would put her in prison for life.
-She is appointed a deaf lawyer (Marlee Matlin) who gets her involved with an addiction recovery group for her anger and also prescribes happy pills.
+She is appointed a deaf lawyer (Marlee Matlin), who gets her involved with an addiction recovery group for her anger and also prescribes happy pills.
 Hoping to evoke sympathy from the jury, Joy agrees to be a surrogate mother for her half-sister Liberty.
 The trial goes well until Earl's 911 calls are presented.
 However, Earl then confesses to all the crimes and takes the punishment.

 The third season has Joy being pregnant while taking care of Randy until the latter becomes a guard at the prison that Earl is staying.
 She gives birth to the baby for Liberty and Ray Ray's family.
-Joy believed throughout the show that Little Chubby was the father of Dodge and Darnell was the father of Earl Jr. It is revealed in "Dodges Dad" that Earl is the biological father of Dodge, but Earl Jr.'s father is never named because of the shows cancellation.
+Joy believed throughout the show that Little Chubby was the father of Dodge and Darnell was the father of Earl Jr. It is revealed in "Dodge's Dad" that Earl is the biological father of Dodge, but Earl Jr.'s father is never named because of the shows cancellation.